jjsanchezf/CarND-Behavioral-Cloning-P3/writeup.md

 The model consists of 5 convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 64 (model.py lines 143-148).

 Each CNN includes a RELU activation layer to introduce nonlinearity.
-Before the CNN, the data is normalized in the model using a Keras lambda layer (code line 140), and then passed through cropping layer (code line 142) to reduce the amount of noise and unnecessary data to be processed.
+Before the CNN, the data is normalized in the model using a Keras lambda layer (code line 140), and then passed through a cropping layer (code line 142) to reduce the amount of noise and unnecessary data to be processed.

 #### 2. Attempts to reduce overfitting in the model